OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 - [ValueTypeNotAvailableCellValue](/javascript/api/excel/excel.valuetypenotavailablecellvalue)
 - [WebImageCellValue](/javascript/api/excel/excel.webimagecellvalue)

-The [CellValueExtraProperties](/javascript/api/excel/excel.cellvalueextraproperties) object is an intersection with rest of the `*CellValue` types.
+The [CellValueExtraProperties](/javascript/api/excel/excel.cellvalueextraproperties) object is an [intersection](https://www.typescriptlang.org/docs/handbook/2/objects.html#intersection-types) with the rest of the `*CellValue` types.
 It's not a data type itself.
 The properties of the `CellValueExtraProperties` object are used with all data types to specify details related to overwriting cell values.

 ### JSON schema